nbp/holyjit/README.md

 * Duplication of the runtime into a set of MacroAssembler functions.
 * Correctness of the compiler optimization.

-As HolyJiy extends the Rust compiler to extract the effective knowledge of the compiler, there is no more risk of having correctness issues caused by the duplication of code.
+As HolyJit extends the Rust compiler to extract the effective knowledge of the compiler, there is no more risk of having correctness issues caused by the duplication of code.